jking-roar/python-for-cybersecurity/README.md

 # Python Cybersecurity Project

 This project contains Python exercises focused on cybersecurity.
+The exercises are from the book "Python for Cybersecurity" by Howard E. Poston III.
+The source code files can be downloaded from https://wiley.com/go/pythonforcybersecurity.

-It uses a Docker container to provide an isolated environment with the necessary dependencies.
+I'm using a Docker container to provide an isolated environment with the necessary dependencies.
+I have python 3.13 installed locally, so that's what I'm putting int the container.

 ## Getting Started with Docker